kuznetckiy/Geoscan_Lite_eng/precautions.rst

 **To avoid damage to parts of the complex:**

-* transport UAV only in transport container;
+* transport UAV only in transport bag;

 * don't move the UAV elevons manually;